Maridi

-Maridi is a town in South Sudan.

-Location

-Maridi is located in Maridi County, Western Equatoria, near the international border between South Sudan and the Democratic Republic of the Congo.
-This location lies approximately 295 km, by road, west of Juba, the capital of South Sudan and the largest city in that country.
-The coordinates of Maridi are: 4° 54' 36.00"N, 29° 27' 0.00"E (Latitude: 4.9100; Longitude: 29.4500).
+Maridi is a town in Maridi County, Western Equatoria, South Sudan.
+The town is located near the Democratic Republic of the Congo–South Sudan border.

 Overview

 Maridi has been a regional centre of government since colonial times.
 It is also reputed to be a centre of education in South Sudan.
 Yambio is the state capital of Western Equatoria State, which is 140 km from Maridi.
 Khazana Lake is a picnic spot which is often visited by NGO and UN staff.
 The county remains green during the rainy season with Mango trees full of fruits.
 The habitat has a diverse fauna, most common of them being the baboons, deer and the black mamba.

 Population

-In 2011, the population of Maridi was estimated at 148,000.
-Maridi County is further divided into five Payams which have a total 17 Bomas under them.
-The population of the county is a mixed of many tribes: Avukaya, Azande, Baka, Mundu and Morokodo.
+In 2026, according to the World Population Review, the population of Maridi was 136,759.

 Transport

-The town is served by Maridi Airport known to be the largest airport in Western Equatoria.
+The town is served by Maridi Airport, known to be the largest airport in Western Equatoria.
 The airport sits at an elevation of 700 m, above sea level.
 It has a single unpaved runway, the dimensions of which are not publicly known at this time.
 Roads (murram base dirt roads) to and from Maridi have been reconditioned and are quite good.